 How to use the system information data

-Thanks to the MQTT auto-discover, you won’t have to make any adjustments in Home Assistant, besides adding the following lines to your configuration.yaml:
+Thanks to MQTT auto-discover, you won't have to tinker with Home Assistant, save for adding these lines to your configuration.yaml:

 mqtt: